Swaroop-10/To-Do-Applicatio/README.md

 ### General Info:
 **********************************************************************************************************************************************************
 This Website page showcases the To-Do Application.
-In this project I have used HTML - CSS - JS.
-It is commonly required application for everyday use.
-Keeping it simple to add new To-do task, deleting the Done tasks with Clear All function and retaining the task after refresh via local storage.
-You can enable the Add ("+") button only after writing in input box.
-You can enable Clear All task only after a pending task is present.
-The delete button is displayed only on hover of specific task.
-You can also see the count of pending tasks at footer.
+In this project, I have used HTML - CSS - JS.
+It is a commonly required application for everyday use.
+Keeping it simple to add new To-do tasks, deleting the Done tasks with the Clear All function, and retaining the task after refreshing via local storage.
+You can enable the Add ("+") button only after writing in the input box.
+You can enable Clear All tasks only after a pending task is present.
+The delete button is displayed only on the hover of the specific task.
+You can also see the count of pending tasks at the footer.

 ### Technologies:
 **********************************************************************************************************************************************************